-Online Determines the current role of the RVG; if Secondary, attempt a migrate, waiting for any outstanding writes from the original Primary; if the original Primary is down attempt a takeover; if the RVG is a Primary, perform no actions and go online agent.

-Offline Performs no actions.

-Monitor Performs no actions; monitoring of the actual RVG is done by the RVGShared fbsync This is an action entry point.
+Online Determines the current role of the RVG; if Secondary, attempt a migrate, waiting for any outstanding writes from the original Primary; if the original Primary is down attempt a takeover; if the RVG is a Primary, perform no actions and go online Offline Performs no actions.
+Monitor Performs no actions; monitoring of the actual RVG is done by the RVGShared agent.
+Clean Performs no actions. fbsync This is an action entry point.
+It resynchronizes the original Primary with the new Primary that has taken over with fast-failback, after the original Primary had become unavailable.
+This needs to be executed when the original Primary becomes available and starts acting as a Secondary. resync This is an action entry point.
+It resynchronizes the Secondaries with the Primary using DCM.